 First of all, you can ALWAYS avoid giving a recorded statement to the insurance company of the other driver – this is never required under Texas Law.

-We usually advise our clients to avoid giving recorded statements, but we also know this requirement can be hard to avoid, particularly if the adjuster from the insurance company representing the other driver is being stubborn, and pushy about it.
+As experienced injury lawyers we usually advise our clients to avoid giving recorded statements, but we also know this requirement can be hard to avoid, particularly if the adjuster from the insurance company representing the other driver is being stubborn, and pushy about it.